Learn what versions of macOS are compatible with Managed OS for macOS and how each works.

 This feature does not support downgrading macOS versions, and does not support supplemental updates offered to macOS versions prior to macOS Big Sur.

-If this is your first time enforcing a minimum macOS version on your fleet, we very strongly recommend using the Manually Enforce Minimum Version option and setting the enforcement deadline to at least 5 days away.
-Users will start receiving update notifications 5 days prior to the enforcement deadline.
+For that reason, if this is your first time enforcing a minimum macOS version on your fleet, Kandji very strongly recommends using the Manually Enforce Minimum Version option and setting the enforcement deadline to at least 5 days away.
+That way, users with out-of-date Mac computers will start receiving update notifications 5 days prior to the enforcement deadline versus right away.

 To avoid potential conflicts with the pre-downloading and caching of an update in Kandji before enforcement, if you're using Managed OS, Kandji strongly recommends that you disable the automatic download of updates in any Software Update Library Items used in any Blueprint where Managed OS is also used.